hannahchan/Scaffold.Service/Scaffold/Docs/ProblemDetails.md

 # Problem Details (RFC 7807) Error Handling

-Scaffold implements [RFC 7807 - Problem Details for HTTP APIs](https://tools.ietf.org/html/rfc7807) for communicating most errors to consumers of the Web API in a machine readable format.
+Scaffold implements [RFC 7807 - Problem Details for HTTP APIs](https://tools.ietf.org/html/rfc7807) for communicating most errors to consumers of the service in a machine readable format.
 Error responses are returned in the media type formats `application/problem+json` or `application/problem+xml`.

-The following is an example error response from the Web API in JSON;
+The following is an example error response from the service in JSON;

 ```json
 {